 Unit 1: Enquiry Through Interdisciplinary Practice

 Through a series of projects, this unit explores relationships between art and science.
 You will look at both contemporary and historical subjects and related critical issues.
 Teaching is also delivered through seminars and lectures.
 These provide a critical and historical context for your research and practice.
 They will address different approaches to research methods.
 In seminars, you will discuss emerging issues in art and science.
 You will address the contribution of interdisciplinary engagement to public understanding.
-This focus is complemented by practical workshops and access to places of particular interest.
+This focus is complemented by practical workshops and introduction to places relevant to art and science research.

 Unit 2: Independent Project: Developing Interdisciplinary Practice

-This unit represents a substantial opportunity to develop your independent project.
-Your independent project takes the form of an in-depth investigation.
-This will lead to practical outputs and a research paper or presentation.
-You will have a supervisor or mentor who will guide the progress of your independent project.
-Progress is supported through tutorials, critiques with professionals in relevant specialist fields and student-directed group discussions.
+This unit represents a substantial opportunity to develop your independent project that takes the form of an in-depth investigation leading to practical outputs and a research paper (with optional presentation).
+You will have a supervisor or mentor (i.e. Personal Tutor) who will guide the progress of your independent project.
+Progress is supported through tutorials, critiques, seminars and student-directed group discussions.

 Unit 3: Independent Project: Realising Interdisciplinary Practice

 In the final unit, you will resolve your independent project.
 Seminars relating to continuing professional practice will offer guidance for your future development.
 Tutorials in each unit will also enable you to review progress toward achieving your goals.

 You will implement your research and development to create a body of work, expressed through practical outputs using appropriate media.
 This work is for presentation or show in a format that is appropriate for public dissemination.
 This includes the possibility of collaborating with students or others to prepare and curate your work.
 In a student-directed presentation or symposium, you will also have the opportunity to debate key questions arising from your work.